mendaomn/master-thesis/src/ch1/ch1.md

-# The context

-Introducing Mondeca, the product and my responsibilities
+# The context: Mondeca, the product and my responsibilities

 This report concerns the six months I spent as intern at Mondeca, a French company located in Paris which sells software products capable of exploiting semantic technologies.
 In particular, their main product is the so-called Smart Content Factory (SCF), a complex system that allows companies to index, annotate and browse through their documentation.
 Indeed, main targets of the product are those companies which need to handle huge amounts of documents (newspapers, legal offices, and so on).